Jacopo/legdbs/README.md

 - Cannot handle jumping in the middle of a multi-byte breakpoint
 - No multithreading (may want to use `SIGSTOP` to emulate mutexes)
+- Since it is mainly useful for static programs, you cannot use the regular libc.
+Weird stuff is necessary to use C. See my inline-notlibc repo.

 *TODO*: